reaganman/order_me/README.md

 # order_me pipeline
-A pipeline of bash and python scripts designed to track the evolution of a sequence of interest within a specified taxonomic group.
+A pipeline of bash and python scripts designed to track the evolution of a sequence of interest within a taxonomic group.
+Useful for investigating sequence evolution and function

 Author: Reagan McKee
 ## Contents